RobertoVetere/banking-system-V2/README.md

 ## Testing
 Import the "postman end points collection" file into the application.
 They are in the project folder.

+Fill in the Admin and User credentials in the "Authorization" tab in Postman to be able to access the different end points.
 ### How to test
 1. Create Bank
    > Use create account API to create an account by providing a `name` and `userName`